tsg-iitkgp/OnBoarding/README.md

 1. Request for submission of resumes of interested candidates.
 2. Shortlisted candidates are called for an interview chaired by the present VP, upcoming VP and the current TechCord.
 ```

+### Selection of Assisstant TechCords

+Nominated person is also responsible for the nomination of Assisstant Technology Coordinators.
+The number of bearers can be decided depending upon the planned amount of work; generally it is 2.

+The assisstant TechCords will be responsible for assissting TechCord in his ideas and also provide ideas for the technological betterment of the institute.

+TechCord and Assisstant TechCords should work as a single body to gather, implement and execute ideas.

 ### What Once Nominated?